igorskyflyer/vscode-adblock-rules-counter/README.md

 ## 🤖 Features

-- 🛸 adds a Statusbar Item with the count of the Adblock rules in the currently open file
+- 🛸 adds a Statusbar item with the count of the Adblock rules in the currently open file
 - 🪁 lightweight extension, fast activation time
 - 🧶 does **NOT** validate Adblock rules (**currently**)